VLBI Detection of an Active Radio Source Potentially Driving 100-kpc Scale Emission in the Ultraluminous Infrared Galaxy IRAS F01004$-$2237: Observations

-The VLBA observation targeting IRAS\,01004$-$2237 was executed on 2022 May 6, operating under the project code BH237C.
+The VLBA observation targeting IRAS\,F01004$-$2237 was executed on 2022 May 6, operating under the project code BH237C.
 The observation comprised a 6-hour session involving all ten VLBA stations.
-Throughout the observation, four 128-MHz frequency channels were employed for both right and left circular polarizations.
+Four 128-MHz frequency subbands were employed throughout the observation for both right and left circular polarizations.
 Simultaneous observations were conducted at the $S$ and $X$ bands.
 The $S$-band observation operated at a center frequency of 2.268\,GHz (hereafter 2.3\,GHz) with a bandwidth of 128\,MHz.
-The $X$-band observation spanned center frequencies of 8.304, 8.432, and 8.560\,GHz for each channel, with the central frequency being 8.432\,GHz (hereafter 8.4\,GHz), and a total bandwidth of 384\,MHz.
+The $X$-band observation spanned center frequencies of 8.304, 8.432, and 8.560\,GHz for each subband, with the central frequency being 8.432\,GHz (hereafter 8.4\,GHz) and a total bandwidth of 384\,MHz.
 Data were sampled at the Nyquist rate with two bits per sample, resulting in a total data rate of 4\,Gbit\,s$^{-1}$.
 Only the parallel polarization hands were processed on the DiFX correlator \citep{2011PASP..123..275D}.
-Each 128\,MHz frequency band was further subdivided into 256 spectral channels to maintain wide-field imaging capabilities and to deal with radio frequency interference.
+Each 128-MHz subband was subdivided into 256 spectral channels to maintain wide-field imaging capabilities and deal with radio frequency interference.